oroinc/documentation/commerce/configuration_guide/landing_commerce/sales/sales_info/sales_info_global.rst

 Enabling sales representative information globally sets system settings as default ones.

-To enable or disable the display of sales representative information in the front store :ref:`footer links <frontstore-guide--navigation-footer>` globally:
+To enable or disable the display of sales representative information in the storefront :ref:`footer links <frontstore-guide--navigation-footer>` globally:

 1. Navigate to the system configuration (click **System > Configuration** in the main menu).